 Lessons and Opportunities

-The reaction of Russian military bloggers toward Ukraine’s attacks on bridges and strategic bombers reveals several important trends in Russia’s information space and offers opportunities to exploit some of those trends in the future.
-First, Russia’s military and information bureaucracy is still slow and rigid, and unable to quickly react to unexpected, outside-the-box developments on the battlefield.
-We witnessed this with the Wagner Group mutiny in 2023 and the Ukrainian invasion of the Kursk region in 2024.
-These recent attacks confirmed that nothing has changed.
-Meanwhile, the initial absence of official information allowed Ukraine to proactively seize the narrative and infiltrate Russia’s information space, demonstrating a first-mover advantage that allowed them to sow panic, discord, and discontent.
+The reaction of Russian military bloggers toward Ukraine’s attacks on bridges and strategic bombers reveals several important trends in Russia’s information space and offers opportunities to exploit some of those trends.
+First, Russia’s military and information bureaucracy is still slow and rigid, unable to quickly react to unexpected, outside-the-box developments on the battlefield.
+This was the case with the Wagner Group mutiny in 2023 and the Ukrainian invasion of the Kursk region in 2024.
+These attacks confirmed that nothing has changed.
+Meanwhile, the initial absence of official information allowed Ukraine to seize the narrative and infiltrate Russia’s information space, demonstrating a first-mover advantage that allowed them to sow panic, discord, and discontent.

-Lastly, the bloggers’ posts clearly reveal shifting sentiments toward Russia’s adversaries, with the United Kingdom and EU now looming as the Kremlin’s major adversaries, largely replacing previous narratives that cast the United States as the principal antagonist.
+Lastly, the bloggers’ posts clearly reveal shifting sentiments toward Russia’s adversaries, with the United Kingdom and the EU’s replacing the United States as the Kremlin’s major adversary.
 After Spider’s Web, Russia’s Foreign Intelligence Service accused British intelligence agencies of developing and providing operational support to Ukraine for future “bloody provocations”, including subversive and terrorist activity against Russia.
-However, Z-bloggers were more cautious towards the United States, acknowledging that while the current administration might not be as supportive of Ukraine, Washington remains an old enemy.
+However, Z-bloggers were more cautious toward the United States, acknowledging that Washington remains an enemy even if the current administration is less supportive of Ukraine than its predecessor.

 The views expressed in GMF publications and commentary are the views of the author alone.